asmove/quindim/README.md

 # Robotics4fun

-This is a homemade robotics library made using trustworthy literature on Robotics.
-However, it is a WIP, though already advanced, and contributions are welcome.
+This is a robotics library made using trustworthy literature on Robotics during the course "Multibody dynamics and its applications in Robotics and automobile Engineering".
+However, it is a WIP, though already advanced.
+Hence, contributions are welcome.
 In case you are interested on contributing with a comment, issue or pull request, report on the issue tab or make a pull request.

 In case you are interested on a more mature material, take a look at http://petercorke.com/wordpress/toolboxes/robotics-toolbox :)